Annween/annween/README.md

 - 🗄️ Databases: MySQL, MongoDB
 - 📝 CMS: Wordpress (installation, theming, customization)

 I'm constantly learning and staying updated on emerging technologies.
-If you have any questions or would like to collaborate, feel free to reach out to me.
+If you have any questions or would like to collaborate, feel free to reach out to me at oriannebrabury@gmail.com.

 Let's create amazing things together! 🚀